Cambridge-ICCS/FTorch/README.md

     cmake --install .
     ```

-    Note: If you are using cmake<3.15 then you will need to build and install separately
+    Note: If you are using CMake < 3.15 then you will need to build and install separately
     using the make system specific commands.
     For example, if using `make` on UNIX this would be:
     ```